 - 1 cup of salt

-Be sure to cover all your desirable plants before spraying the poison ivy plant, as the mixture can be toxic to plants nearby if the wind blows the mixture onto their leaves and stems.
-Then, spray the solution directly onto the poison ivy plant.
+It’s crucial that you cover all your desirable plants before spraying the poison ivy, as the mixture can be toxic to nearby florae if the wind blows the solution onto their leaves and stems.

-6 – Use a Household Remedy to Kill Poison Ivy
+7. Use a Household Remedy to Kill Poison Ivy

 You’ll need the following: